cdrani/blog/_posts/2017-10-16-semantic-versioning.markdown

 layout: post
 title:  "Semantic Versioning"
 date:   2017-10-16 20:14:31 -0600
-categories: versioning node semver
+categories: semver
 ---

 # Semantic Versioning
 I have been creating node projects for a few months now, but I've noticed that the version number in my package.json is always at 1.0.0, regardless of any new changes, fixes, or functionality I add to the projects.
 An evergrowing, maintainable project should have different versions to log the journey.

 ## So...
-How Do Keep Track Of Our Projects?
+How Do We Keep Track Of Our Projects?
 The solution is semantic versioning, which is defining a project version as `X.Y.Z`, where:
 > X is major version